tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LP_Ins_Welcome.md

 Open the 11.2 slides, and begin the class by welcoming students back to the second week of machine learning!

 * Explain to students that Unit 11 kicks off the second week of machine learning and advanced analytics.
-Highlight that this unit will focus on using machine learning algorithms and pipelines to draw conclusions and predictions about probable financial outcomes.
+Highlight that this unit will focus on using machine learning algorithms and pipelines to draw categorical conclusions and predictions about probable financial outcomes.

 * Briefly explain what **classification** is.
 Indicate that **classification** is used to draw categorical conclusions about data.
-Instead of forecasting quantitative numbers, **classification** uses a binary approach to predict categorical membership (i.e. will the outcome be of type A or type B).
+Instead of forecasting quantitative numbers, **classification** uses a binary (**true-positive**/**true-negative**) approach to predict categorical membership (i.e. will the outcome be of type A or type B).

   * Communicate that **classification** models can be used to identify a loan applicant as credit worthy or a credit risk.